indigo-astronomy/indigo_imager/ain_users_guide/ain_users_guide.md

 ### Solver tab
 ![](images/telescope_solver.png)

 In the solver tab the user should select the image source and exposure time to be used.
-Two operations can be performed:
+Three operations can be performed:
+- **Precise Goto** - the selected agent will slew the telescope to the input coordinates and then perform solve and center (available in version 1.2-0 and newer).
 - **Solve & Center** - the selected agent will take an exposure, solve it, and using the solution as a reference will perform a precise goto to the target coordinates.
 - **Solve & Sync** - the selected agent will take an exposure, solve it, and the solution will be sent to the telescope as a reference (sync the telescope with the solution).
 This will allow precise goto in the vicinity.